Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 - If the alleged conduct is considered to be of a potentially criminal nature, the complainant will be informed that they may also contact the Police directly.

-- If the allegation identifies a child to be at significant risk of harm, a report is made to Community Services as per SCS procedures.
-The complainant is also advised they may make a report directly to Community Services.
+- If the allegation identifies a child to be at significant risk of harm, a report is made to FACS as per SCS procedures.
+The complainant is also advised they may make a report directly to FACS.

-- In such matters, SCS will not progress its own internal investigations until the NSW Police and/or Community Services have assessed the matter and advised SCS whether or not it can proceed.
-During this time SCS will continue to undertake a risk assessment in relation to the scenario and communicate closely with police and/or community services.
+- Not progressing the SCS internal investigations until the NSW Police and/or FACS have assessed the matter and advised SCS whether or not it can proceed.
+During this time SCS will continue to undertake a risk assessment in relation to the scenario and communicate closely with police and/or FACS.

-- If during an internal investigation, information arises that identifies a need for a report to the NSW Police or Community Services, SCS will make that report at that time and suspend its own process until such time as clearance is provided to progress.
+- Where information arises that identifies a need for a report to the NSW Police or FACS, SCS will make that report at that time and suspend its own process until such time as clearance is given to continue.

 - Identifying whether the alleged conduct requires a notification to the NSW Ombudsman.